vim-scripts/Auto-Pairs/README.md

         Map <space> to insert a space after the opening character and before the closing one. execute 'inoremap <buffer> <silent> <CR> <C-R>=AutoPairsSpace()<CR>'

 *   g:AutoPairsFlyMode

-		Default : 1
+        Default : 0

-		see FlyMode section for details.
+        set it to 1 to enable FlyMode. see FlyMode section for details.

 *   g:AutoPairsShortcutBackInsert

         Default : <M-b>

         Work with FlyMode, insert the key at the Fly Mode jumped postion

 TroubleShooting
 ---------------